Cone vs Pinner: How to Roll the Perfectly Shaped Joint

 First: Use a Joint Rolling Kit

-A joint rolling kit is ideal for managing your rolling essentials because you need a few different items!
+A joint rolling kit is ideal for managing your smoking essentials because you need a few different items!

 Place the Crutch

 Crutches, or rolling tips, provide a perfect cylinder to which the rolled cannabis can be integrated.
 The crutch establishes the joint’s general shape and size and provides a stable area to hold the joint while arranging the bud.
 I prefer to let part of the crutch stick out the end of the rolling paper as shown.